PhilippeJones/fakebook/README.md

 ### Faye Server

 To support the real-time posting and syncing there's a worker running on a separate Faye server.
+Configure development and production environments to use the local IP of the server machine instead of 'localhost'.

-From the project directory simply run:
+To start the From the project directory run:
 ```
-$ rackup sync.ru -E production
+$ rackup sync.ru -E production -o 0.0.0.0
 ```

 ## Known Issues

+- No error messages, or any flash messages besides welcome messages
-- AJAX doesn't seem to work on remote devices
+- Paging doesn't work on comments
+- No admin